RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/README.md

 ### Quick Deploy

-<font color=yellow>"You probably don't want to use Quick Deploy if you don't already have experience using this repository in setting up a prior project on Platform.sh and if you don't need to use the local environment to work offline or with co-developers."!</font>
+<p align="center">You probably don't want to use Quick Deploy if you don't already have experience using this repository in setting up a prior project on Platform.sh and if you don't need to use the local environment to work offline or with co-developers."!</p>

 The quickest way to deploy this template on Platform.sh is by clicking the button below.
 This will automatically create a new project and initialize the repository for you.